smart-data-lake/getting-started/presentation/Preparation.md

    1. Scala
    2. Avro and Parquet Viewer

 3. Do not create a new project.
-Instead, click on *Get from VSC* and paste the following github URL from the training:
+Instead, click on *Get from VSC* (Version Control) and paste the following github URL from the training:

 `https://github.com/smart-data-lake/getting-started.git`